kcalmes/Broken-Link-Finder/README.md

 Unix Based
 ----------
-Navigate into the directory of your choice and use the git clone command with the read only http address.
+Navigate into the directory of your choice and use the git clone command with the read only git address.

 I put mine in a utilities directory so I use the following commands in sequence.